kyhau/docker-notebook/docker-backup.md

 1. This command creates a tar file with the contents of the volumes used by DTR, and prints it.
 You can then use the ‘restore’ command to restore the data from an existing backup.

 1. This command only creates backups of configurations, and image metadata.

-It doesn’t backup users and organizations.
+    1. It does not backup users and organizations.
 Users and organizations can be backed up when performing a UCP backup.

-   It also does not backup the Docker images stored in your registry.
+    1. It  does not backup the Docker images stored in your registry.
 You should implement a separate backup policy for the Docker images stored in your registry, taking in consideration whether your DTR installation is configured to store images on the filesystem or using a cloud provider.

+    1. It does not backup the Vulnerability database, which can be re-downloaded after a restore.

 1. This backup contains sensitive information and should be stored securely.